8.4.1 Immunization Compliance Policy

 Meningococcal

-All first year students age 24 and under are required to provide proof of immunization of the quadrivalent meningococcal vaccine (A, C, Y, W – NOT Serogroup B) or must sign a liability waiver/release declining the vaccine.
+- All first-year students aged 24 and under are required to provide proof of immunization of the quadrivalent meningococcal vaccine (A, C, Y, W – NOT Serogroup B) or must sign a liability waiver/release declining the vaccine.
 A parent or legal guardian’s signature will be required if the student declines and is under the age of 18.

 If 2-5 years has elapsed since the student’s most recent vaccine administration with MPSV4, the College of Charleston Student Health Services and the Centers for Disease Control and Prevention suggest the Menactra vaccine.

-If more than 5 years has elapsed since the student’s most recent vaccine administration with Menomune, Menevo, the Menactra vaccine is required or the student must supply a signed liability waiver/release declining vaccination.
+- If more than 5 years have elapsed since the student’s most recent vaccine administration with Menomune, Menevo, the Menactra vaccine is required, or the student must supply a signed liability waiver/release declining vaccination.

 Measles, Mumps and Rubella